 The title came from the BBC World Service's radio station identification: "This is London calling..."
 The BBC used it during World War II to open their broadcasts outside of England.
 Joe Strummer heard it when he was living in Germany with his parents.

 The line "London is drowning and I live by the river" came from a saying in England that if the Thames river ever flooded, all of London would be underwater.
 Joe Strummer was living by the river, but in a high-rise apartment, so he would have been OK.

-The Clash recorded this album after returning to England from a short US tour.
+The Clash wrote this song in 1979 on their first US tour, then recorded it after returning to England.
 The band was intrigued by American music as well as its rock'n'roll mythology, so much so that the album cover was a tribute to Elvis Presley's first album.

 This was recorded at Wessex Studios, located in a former church in the Highbury district of North London.
 Many hit recordings had already come out of this studio, including singles and albums by the Sex Pistols, The Pretenders and the Tom Robinson Band.
 Chief engineer and studio manager Bill Price had developed a slew of unique recording techniques suited to the room.

 Fellow punk band The Damned were recording overdubs to their album Machine Gun Etiquette in the studio, and as they were old touring buddies of The Clash they roped Strummer and Mick Jones into record backing vocals for the title song to their album - the shouted lines of "second time around!" in that song are actually Strummer and Jones in uncredited cameos.